 Tissue-specific biochemical differences between chronic wasting disease prions isolated from free-ranging white-tailed deer (Odocoileus virginianus).

 Biol Chem.
 2022 Apr;298(4):101834. doi: 10.1016/j.jbc.2022.101834.
 Epub 2022 Mar 16.
 PMID: 35304100

-Luke Davis, a Zabel and Wilusz lab researcher, wins the Spring 2023 Outstanding Grad Award for his invaluabe contributions to campus saliva screenings and wastewater testing.
+Luke Davis, a Zabel and Wilusz Labs student researcher, wins the Spring 2023 Outstanding Grad Award for his invaluable contributions to campus saliva screenings and wastewater testing.